MattCJones/flightcondition/README.rst

    * Reynolds number :code:`Re`

-Quantities may be accessed using the specific :code:`atm`, :code:`vel`, or :code:`len` object or by using the aggregated :code:`byvar` object.
+Quantities may be accessed using the specific :code:`atm`, :code:`vel`, or :code:`len` object.
 Quantities may also be accessed using their full name with the :code:`byname` object.
-For example, Mach number can be accessed using :code:`.vel.M`, :code:`.vel.byvar.M`, or by its full name using :code:`.vel.byname.mach_number`
+For example, Mach number can be accessed using :code:`.vel.M` or by its full name using :code:`.byname.mach_number`

 **Example usage**: